Amidst billowing clouds of fragrant aromatic first and secondhand premium cigar smoke Everybody's sending me emails.

 I want to see the tombstones of all of his constituents who have died because they had no health insurance.

-I want to I want they throw these numbers around, which are cockamamy and absurd.
+They throw these numbers around, which are cockamamy and absurd.

 So show us the cemetery.

-Show us the death certificate?
+Show us the death certificate.

 If you don't want to do that, just give us the case examples.

-Say the person ABC here passed away because they didn't have health insurance.
+See, the person ABC here passed away because they didn't have health insurance, meaning they got really sick and they didn't get covered.

-They get treatment.
+They gave treatment.

 Really?